DataDog/dd-sdk-ios/MIGRATION.md

 Trace.enable(in: core)
 ```

-**NOTE**: SDK instance name should have the same value between application runs.
+**Note**: The SDK instance name should have the same value between application runs.
 Storage paths for SDK events are associated with it.

 Once initialized, you can retrieve the named SDK instance by calling `Datadog.sdkInstance(named: "<name>")` and use it for accessing the products.